trek-view/basecamp/_posts/2021-05-21-trek-view-ride-quality-index-computer-vision-part-1.md

 As you can see from the above video, the software detects the class of road (either asphalt, paved, or unpaved) and also determines a quality score (either good, regular or bad).
 The numbers shown in the video indicate probability of correct detection.

-Over the next few weeks I'm going to dig further into these models, and see how they perform with images from the data bikes.
+Over the next few weeks I'm going to dig further into these models and code, see how they perform with images from various data bikes, and see if they're suited for use at scale.